hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - FTD over ASA: <span style="color: #bb6600;">include URL filtering in the access control policy capabilities</span>
   - solution to deploy multiple Cisco FTD appliances, manage them using one centralized solution, and migrate ASAs over to Cisco FTDs: <span style="color: #bb6600;">FMC</span>
   - configure a Cisco FTD to analyze protocol fields and detect anomalies in the traffic from industrial systems: <span style="color: #bb6600;">implement pre-filter policies for the CIP preprocessor</span>
   - solution to meet the requirement that URLs must be blocked from being accessed via the firewall which requires that the administrator input the bad URL categories that the organization wants blocked into the access policy: <span style="color: #bb6600;">FTD because it includes URL filtering in the access control policy capabilities</span>, whereas Cisco ASA does not
+  - Interactive Block Response Page
+    - warn users, but also allows them to click a button (or refresh the page) to load the originally requested site
+    - users may have to refresh after bypassing the response page to load page elements that did not load
+  - firewalls must provide methods of blocking traffic that include offering the user the option to bypass the block for certain sites after displaying a warning page and to reset the connection: FTD enables <span style="color: #bb6600;">interactive blocking and blocking with reset</span> natively, whereas ASA does not

 - Firepower Threat Defence Devices